BrNi05/vscpa/README.md

 - Download the lastest release.
 (Be sure to periodically check for new releases.)
 - Use the installer or manually paste the executable in a folder (preferably a typical install location).
 - For the first time only, launch the program from the install location or shortcut.
-    - Execute VSCPA with admin priviliges (`sudo` on linux), or else the program will restart requesting elevation.
     - VSCPA will automatically add itself (and GCC if not present) to environment variables.
     - Check the technical details section for more details.
     - Upon success, the program will terminate, as no further setup needs to be done.